 - I’m not limited to my area when searching for a piano teacher.

 - Teachers catch and correct mistakes right away so that you don’t practice mistakes.

-Cons of Learning Piano Online:
+The Challenges of Learning Piano Online:

 - A bad internet connection can make learning difficult.

 - Correcting my technique can be challenging without a physical presence.

 - Making sure that I have the right equipment so that my teacher can clearly see me playing and vice versa.